Argentina much more than just Messi, says Germany's Loew

 The Germans also knocked Argentina out of the 2006 and 2010 World Cups at the quarter-final stage.

-"Sure, Messi can be decisive but it is a much better organised team nowadays and it will be a tight final with unbelievable battles," Loew said.
+"Sure, Messi can be decisive but it is a much better organized team nowadays and it will be a tight final with unbelievable battles," Loew said.

 Argentina edged past the Netherlands on penalties to get a shot at their third World Cup win while Germany humbled hosts Brazil 7-1 to move to the brink of their fourth title.